 Rising up to 47 feet tall, the hotel will be the first four-story structure in the city.

-However, several residents who live near the proposed hotel expressed objections at having the facility so close to their neighborhoods.
+However, several residents of the new hotel expressed objections of having the facility so close to their neighborhoods.

 "I think it's a horrible idea," resident Ashley Weston told the commission.
 She said one of her biggest concerns is traffic running through the neighborhoods at Sequoia Terrace and Noble Fir Court.